exasol/hana-virtual-schema/doc/user_guide/user_guide.md

 ### Column Type `TIME`

 The type `TIME` always comes to Virtual Schema as a `TIMESTAMP` data type therefore it has not only time, but also date.
-For now it is always a current date.
+For now, it is always a current date.
 Example: 10:30:25 will be 27.06.2019 10:30:25.0 where date is a current date.

 ## Testing information